 There will be times when you don’t need a code to save money though.
 Plenty of online mattress companies make the process even easier and apply the Black Friday discount automatically in your cart.
 Level Sleep, for example, typically takes $200 off your total at checkout.

-Synopsis: Popular bed-in-a-box that has a comfortable memory foam feel.
+Synopsis: Popular bed-in-a-box that has a comfortable soft foam feel.
 We think it’s a good option for all types of sleepers.

 CLICK HERE FOR PUFFY DEAL